Bogtrotter72/Matchmaker/README.md

 The wireframes were constructed with a mobile platform in mind, however, it was clear that there would be little difficult in scaling the game board for tablet, laptop or desktop devices.

 ### Surface
-As stated, the look of the game is purposefully designed to be relaxing yet playful.
+As stated, the look of the game is purposefully designed to have a relaxing yet playful feel.
 This conscious design decision was made in an attempt to counteract the stress of preparing for tests.
+The background is designed to subtly mirror the block graphic used in the game.
+Its colours match those in the game and are muted to reinforce the background positioning.

 ### Design Decisions
 The font was chosen to suggest an element of play.
 The choice of a simple geometric shape was made following a trial with complex block shapes in three-dimensional space.
 Test subjects found the game too difficult and were therefore not encouraged to explore the game further.
 More accessible designs were developed in response to this feedback.